Harding test

 The Harding Flash and Pattern Analyser (FPA) is proprietary software that is used to analyse video content for flashing and stationary patterns which may cause harm to those who suffer from photosensitive epilepsy.
-It is an implementation of the guidelines set by the regulator Ofcom in the UK largely based on the findings by Professor Graham Harding.
+It is an implementation of the guidelines set by the regulator Ofcom in the UK largely based on the findings by Graham Harding, a professor at Aston University.
 It is available in both tape-based and file-based versions, allowing video streams from SDI, composite, component, HDMI, and files to all be analysed, in resolutions up to 8k.
-Versions for both Microsoft Windows and Apple Mac OS X are available.
+Versions for both Microsoft Windows and Apple mac-IOS are available.
 There are other manufacturers of similar and different solutions available which are also approved on the DPP Devices list.

 Photosensitive epilepsy

 Photosensitive epilepsy affects approximately one in 4,000 people and is a form of epilepsy in which seizures are triggered by visual stimuli that form patterns in time or space, such as flashing lights, bold regular patterns, or regular moving patterns.
 In 1993, an advert for Pot Noodles induced seizures in three people in the United Kingdom, leading to the then regulator the ITC introducing these guidelines.

-The Broadcast Code of Advertising Practice requires that TV ads are tested and pass the 'flash test'.
-Clearcast, the company responsible for clearing ads for UK commercial broadcasters, is flash testing all ads before clearance.
+The Broadcast Code of Advertising Practice requires that TV ads are tested and pass a PSE Test.
+Companies such as Clearcast, are responsible for clearing ads for UK commercial broadcasters and will perform a PSE check on all ads before clearance.